uccdga/website/content/about.md

 ### Presbyterians

 The United Church is a part of the Presbyterian Church USA through the Presbytery of Geneva.
 As a Presbyterian church, the church looks to the Book of Order and the Book of Confessions.
-Presbyterian influence is evident in our structured, traditional [worship](/worship) service.
+Presbyterian influence is evident in our structured, traditional [service](/sunday-service).
 However, The United Church does not align with PC-USA on several issues.
 If you would be interested in learning more about these differences, don't hesitate to contact the Pastor.

 ### Baptists